mkvlrn/ts-new/readme.md

 Just generate a project and see for yourself.
 If you have any questions, feel free to open an issue or a PR.

 The defaults are opinionated, but very sane and easy to adapt to your needs.

-## a note on vscode

-The CLI tool copies a `.vscode` folder with extension recommendations and settings that go well with the tools and configurations provided.
-You should install the recommended extensions to get the most out of the setup.